vault27/Foundation/paloalto.md

 - Enterprise Data Loss Prevention (DLP) - cloud-based protection against unauthorized access, misuse, extraction, and sharing of sensitive information
 - SaaS Security Inline - works with Cortex Data Lake to discover all of the SaaS applications in use on your network

+## Bases

+4 in total

+- Apps and threat
+- Antivirus
+- URL filtering
+- Wildfire

 ## Artificial intelligence operations (AIOps)/Telemetry

 - When enabled, Telemetry allows the firewall to collect and forward traffic information to Palo Alto Networks